informatics-lab/blog/README.md

 For instructions on writing blog posts, updating projects or updating the site see [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Build the site locally
+Note: You must run with node version < 7.

 #### Requirements
  * May require RVM to get correct version of Ruby, this will need homebrew.